j5a6i7n8i9s0h/CITS3200-Project/README.md

 - Review comments given by reviewer and make changes and create pull request
 - repeat until pull request is approved.
 - PLEASE FOLLOW THIS PROTOCOL WE DONT WANT TO BREAK OUR CURRENT CODEBASE

+To view on your mobile:
+- For Android users:
+    - install termux
+    - clone this repo
+    - install django and python + additional libraries
+    - run as per usual